 There are several components to a DUI / OVI sentence, and there are also secondary consequences to consider.
 For some people, the yellow license plates can be the worst part of getting a DUI / OVI.
 If you can live with yellow license plates, the other parts of the DUI / OVI sentence, and the secondary consequences, you may not have an incentive to contest the DUI/OVI charge.
 If, however, any or all of those consequences concern you, you may want to plead not guilty and contest the DUI / OVI charge.
 In most instances in central Ohio, hiring a Columbus DUI lawyer with expertise in DUI / OVI defense and contesting the charges results in an improved result.
 Not all attorneys have the same level of knowledge and experience.
 If you hope to avoid a DUI / OVI conviction by getting the charge(s) dismissed or reduced, you should find a lawyer with expertise in field sobriety tests, breath tests, blood tests, and urine tests, as well as experience with DUI / OVI investigations and the DUI / OVI court process.Attorney For DUI / OVI Charges In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio with the intention of avoiding yellow license plates and other consequences.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio with the intention of avoiding yellow license plates and other consequences.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call our office at 614-717-1177 to arrange a free consultation.